-A real estate investment trust (“REIT”) is a company or trust that owns – and typically operates-- income producing real estate.
-REITs allow individual investors to have exposure to such income producing commercial real estate as shopping centers, hotels, office buildings and warehouses.
+A real estate investment trust (“REIT”) is a company or trust that owns – and typically operates – income producing real estate.
+REITs allow individual investors to have exposure to shopping centers, hotels, office buildings and warehouses.
 REITs can either be listed companies – which trade on an exchange – or “non-traded” (either private placements or registered, but non-listed, startups).
 Non-traded REITs (as opposed to listed REITs) have attracted significant attention from securities regulators due to their great potential for abuse.
-Indeed, non-traded REITs are again on FINRA’s list of priorities as this securities regulator examines firms in 2015.

-The very fact that your stockbroker has recommended a non-traded REIT is a red flag that he/she may not be putting your interests first.
-If you are stuck in a non-traded REIT due to the fraud or omissions of your stockbroker, contact The Prosser Law Firm at 901-820-4433 for a free, informative consultation to see if we can help.
+The very fact that your financial advisor has recommended a non-traded REIT is a red flag that he/she may not be putting your interests first.
+If you are stuck in a non-traded REIT due to the fraud or omissions of your financial advisor, contact the attorneys at PCJ Law at 901-820-4433 for a free, informative consultation to see if we can help.